-Hitler is generally considered one of the worst dictators the world has ever seen, being responsible for the death of six million Jews.
-On his 71st death anniversary, we look at some relavely unknown facts about the man also called 'the monster'.
+Hitler is generally referred to as one of the greatest dictator of the world, who killed six million Jews.
+On his birth anniversary, we look at some of the facts of the man who was also called as the 'monster'.

 >> The name 'Adolph' means 'noble wolf.'
 Hitler used the pseudonym Herr Wolf early in his career when he wanted to avoid recognition.
 He named his headquarters 'Wolf's Lair' and 'Wolf's Headquarters'.
 The surname Hitler means 'small holder'.

 >> Adolf Hitler was born on 20 April 1889 in Braunau am Inn, a town in Austria close to the border with the German Empire.
 He was the fourth of six children to Alois Hitler and Klara Pölzl